cocomarine/huddle-up-backend/README.md

 This is an app for organising meet-ups with groups of friends and family created by using React, ExpressJS and PosgreSQL.
 Users can create events and invite others to join.
 Upon creating and/or joining an event, users can make a suggestion and/or cast a vote on the event location.
 When everyone finishes voting, the most voted option is displayed.
-This is the backend repo for the app created by [HJ](https://github.com/cocomarine) and [Rayhan](https://github.com/RayBeera) as part of the Command Shift bootcamp course [(frontend repo)](https://github.com/RayBeera/HuddleUp-frontend).
+This is the backend repo for the app created by [HJ](https://github.com/cocomarine) and [Rayhan](https://github.com/RayBeera) as part of the Command Shift bootcamp course [(original frontend repo](https://github.com/RayBeera/HuddleUp-frontend), [latest frontend repo)](https://github.com/cocomarine/huddle-up-frontend).

 ## How it works